Driving goods vehicles with a car driving licence

 - goods vehicle propelled by steam, for example; coal or wood burning engines

-- road construction vehicles used or kept on the road solely for the conveyance of built-in road construction machinery, (with/without articles or materials used for the purpose of that machinery)
+- road construction vehicles used or kept on the road only for the conveyance of built-in road construction machinery, (with/ without articles or materials used for that machinery)

-- engineering plant (vehicles designed/constructed for the purpose of engineering operations)
+- engineering plant (vehicles designed/ constructed for engineering operations)

 - industrial tractors (tractors used mainly for haulage work off the public road, the vehicle mustn't have an unladen weight exceeding 7,370kgs and have a design speed not exceeding 20mph)

-- digging machines (vehicles which are limited to travel on public roads only for the purpose of proceeding to/from sites; for example, vehicles with digging buckets/shovels)
+- digging machines (vehicles which are limited to travel on public roads only for proceeding to/ from sites; for example, vehicles with digging buckets/ shovels)